The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Introduction

-After Weinberg suggested the application of chiral perturbation theory, a low energy effective field theory of QCD, to nuclear force \cite{w}, a lot of works have been done during last two decades.
+After Weinberg suggested the application of chiral perturbation theory, a low energy effective field theory of QCD, to nuclear force~\cite{w}, a lot of works have been done during last two decades.
 For reviews, see, e.g., Refs.~\cite{bk-arnps02,bh-pr06,ehm-rmp09,me-pr11}.
 Meanwhile, new facilities for the rare isotope beams, in which exotic nuclei near the neutron (proton) drip line can be created, provide us a new opportunity for investigation~\cite{j-pr04,zetal-pr93,t-jpgnpp96}.
 Such a limit close to the drip line where the single neutron (proton) separation energy vanishes can be theoretically recognized as unitary limit (to be discussed below), and thus the unitary limit would be a good theoretical starting point to study the exotic nuclei near the nuclear drip line.
-In this work, we discuss a perturbative expansion, as the Born series, of an integral equation around the unitary limit (as well as weak coupling limit) by sending the cutoff parameter to small values.
+In this work, we discuss a perturbative expansion of an integral equation, as the inverted Born series which can be related to the unitary limit, by sending the cutoff parameter to small values (along with the ordinary Born series).
 We study it in $S$-wave neutron-deuteron ($nd$) scattering for spin quartet channel in pionless effective field theory (EFT).

 Pionless EFT~\cite{crs-npa99,ah-prc05} is one of low energy EFTs for few nucleon systems, in which one chooses a typical momentum scale $Q$ smaller than the pion mass, $m_\pi$, and thus the pions are regarded as heavy degrees of freedom and integrated out of effective Lagrangian.
 Thus the large scale of the pionless EFT is $\Lambda \simeq m_\pi$, and the theory provides us a systematic expansion scheme in terms of $Q/\Lambda$.
 In applications of the pionless EFT, much more attention has been paid to $S$-wave $nd$ scattering for spin doublet $(S=1/2)$ channel because the one-nucleon-exchange interaction becomes ``singular''~\cite{bhk-prl99,bhk-npa00}.
 To control the singularity one promotes a three-body contact interaction to leading order (LO), and the coupling constant of the contact interaction exhibits so called limit-cycle when the scale parameter $\Lambda$ is sent to the asymptotic limit.
 This behavior is understood to be associated with ``Efimov effect''.
 On the other hand, an application of pionless EFT to $S$-wave $nd$ scattering for spin quartet ($S=3/2$) channel is regarded well known because the phase shift $\delta_0$ of the quartet $nd$ scattering is almost perfectly described by two effective range parameters in two-body deuteron channel, and no cutoff dependence is reported~\cite{bvk-plb98,bhvk-prc98}.